oneoffcoder/books/sphinx/r-intro/source/index.rst

 Preface
 =======

 This book is a tutorial on programming ``R``.
 To follow along and execute the code samples, you will need `Docker <https://www.docker.com/>`_ installed.
-The Docker container is located on `Docker Hub <https://hub.docker.com/r/oneoffcoder/book-r-intro>`_.
-After you have installed Docker, you may run the container as follows.
+The Docker container is located on `Docker Hub
+<https://hub.docker.com/r/oneoffcoder/book-r-intro>`_.
+After you install Docker,
+you may run the container as follows.

 .. code-block:: bash